Twelve Month Woodworking Course – Rowden Atelier

 Making: With hands and machines

-We start with the first principles of fine woodworking, understanding the material up close and the fundamental skills involved in making.
-After a very short time, students at Rowden are creating precise work and developing a thorough understanding of hand tools accuracy.
+We begin with the fundamental principles of fine woodworking, understanding the material up close and the essential skills involved in the making process.
+After a very short time, students at Rowden are creating precise work and developing a thorough understanding of the accuracy of hand tools.
 The course then expands into increasingly complex and technical projects whilst using an array of tools and processes.

 After learning what professional work feels like at the bench, students progress into our 2000sqft+ machine room.
-Over just a few months they are adept with hand tools, power tools and machines and working to tolerances of 0.25mm or less.
+Over just a few months, they become adept with hand tools, power tools, and machines, working to tolerances of 0.25mm or less.

-Critically, Rowden’s course structure ensures students fully comprehend how and why they would use any tool, process or joint.
-We prepare students to independently apply the skills they are acquiring, not just in the bubble of a learning workshop.
+Critically, Rowden’s course structure ensures that students fully comprehend how and why they would use any tool, process, or joint.
+We prepare students to independently apply the skills they are acquiring, not just within the confines of a learning workshop.

 Design: Learning a visual vocabulary